todun/apostrophe-open-museum-tutorial/tutorials/13-artist-show-and-index-pages.md

 ]
 ```
 {% hint style="warning" %}
-  In the above example, the `label` is what will display to the user, and the `name` refers to the `name` property within `artists-pieces-pages`.
+  In the above example, the `label` is what will display to the user, and the `name` refers to the `name` property within `artists-pages`.
 To learn more about adding custom page templates, see: [Adding A New Page Template](https://docs.apostrophecms.org/apostrophe/tutorials/getting-started/editing-page-templates#adding-a-new-page-template)
 {% endhint %}

 ## Configuring basic views for Index and Show Pages

 {% hint style="note" %}
-  Out of the box, `artists-pages-pages` will inherit views from `apostrophe-pieces-pages`.
+  Out of the box, `artists-pages` will inherit views from `apostrophe-pieces-pages`.
 However, you'll want to override this project level and provide your own custom markup.
 {% endhint %}

-In the root of the `artists-pieces-pages` module, create a `views` folder.
+In the root of the `artists-pages` module, create a `views` folder.
 Within that `views` folder, create both an `index.html` and `show.html` file.
 Apostrophe will look for these files, and (when available), display them as dedicated index and show page templates.

 {% hint style="note" %}
   Within your `index.html` file, you'll have access to all your Artist pieces automatically via `data.pieces`.
 Similarly, you'll have access to the individual piece via `data.piece` within the `show.html`.